eliinal/cygni/README.md

 The move category is not case-sensitive.
 The player's name and the chosen move is displayed in the Postman header section.
 If the chosen move does not exist, the application will answer correspondingly.

-## Step 5
+## Check state
-After both players has placed their moves, anyone of them can check the state of the game by going to GET http://localhost:5012/api/games/:id.
+After both players has placed their moves, anyone of them can check the state of the game by entering GET http://localhost:5012/api/games/:id.

-The application will then answer if the first player or the second player won or if the game was a draw.
+The server will then answer if the first player or the second player won or if the game was a draw.

 Additionally, it is also possible to check the state at any other time and the application will answer correspondingly.